We are very pleased to announce that issue 2 is now available from our online store.

 l want to officially welcome Simon L. Read who has joined the team at Little Lantern Press.
 As some of you may already know, Simon has taken on the role of Fiction Editor of Skylark Review.

 Simon is an accomplished writer with a short story collection, A Rucksack Full of Bees, and a novella, Beetroot Lemon, both published by Beaten Track Publishing.
 He is also a performance poet, a semi-professional artist and part-time comedian.
 For Simon’s full bio visit the Little Lantern Press ‘About US’ page.

 I’m delighted to announce the acceptance of our first poetry pamphlet ‘Wonder’ by Laurie Byro.
 These poems, which inhabit the worlds of Oz, Wonderland and a mythical forest filled with foxes and birds, captured me from the beginning with their strange beauty and depth.
-Laurie’s chapbook will be published in December.
+Laurie’s chapbook will be published next year.
 More details to follow.

 Our reading period for poetry pamphlets has now ended, but please don’t worry if you haven’t heard back from us yet.
 We had an enormous response to our submissions call and l’m still reading through many of the submissions.
 If you haven’t heard back, you should receive a response in the next few weeks.

 However, please don’t forget that we are still open to single poems or short stories for the first issue of Skylark Review.
 Submissions close on the 31st of August.

 We are seeking submissions of poetry and short fiction for the first issue of our biannual literary magazine.
 Please take a look at our submissions page for information on our guidelines and how to submit.